snack-money/agentkit-fork-to-run-examples/CONTRIBUTING-TYPESCRIPT.md

 Once complete, a new changeset will be created in the `.changeset` directory, which should be committed along with the changes in your Pull Request.

 For more info on adding changelog entries, [see here](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md).

+## Releasing

+When ready to release the TypeScript packages, just review & merge the changesets PR (look for a PR titled "chore: version typescript packages").
+This will automatically kick off the publish in the [changesets action](https://github.com/coinbase/agentkit/tree/main/.github/workflows/version_publish_npm.yml).